Welcome back to Fair Lane!

 The home, one of the first historic sites to be designated a National Historic Landmark, has an eclectic mix of English castle and prairie style, mixing European grandeur and Midwestern charm.
 The grounds and gardens were designed by esteemed landscape architect Jens Jensen.

 The estate is seeking garden volunteers to assist on Friday mornings and every other Saturday from April through November with tasks including planting, weeding, mulching, cultivating, pruning and sweeping.
 Anyone interested in gardening is welcome; in addition, the Estate is an approved site for Wayne County Master Gardeners to obtain required volunteer hours.
-For more information or to volunteer, contact Pamela Morrison, Landscape Coordinator, at 313-668-3195, or Karen Marzonie, Director of Landscapes, at 313-668-3193.
+For more information or to volunteer, contact Karen Marzonie, Director of Landscapes, at 313-668-3193.